Idrinth/vortex-modlist-extractor/README.md

 # vortex-modlist-extractor
-An extractor for the modlist of games handled by vortes
+An extractor for the modlist of games handled by vortex

+Run script next to a backup.json created by vortex and get an output in the terminal.